Osteoarthritis degenerative arthritis

 It is important to consult with your physician and develop a course of action that includes effective treatments, pain remedies, and both hot and cold therapies.

-It is important to embrace the benefits of a healthy diet and plenty of exercise when facing Degenerative Arthritis.
+It is important to embrace the benefits of a healthy diet and plenty of exercises when facing Degenerative Arthritis.
 If you have family members who have the condition, you should be more aware of the possibility of developing the condition yourself.

 If you have received a diagnosis and you are overweight, then losing excess weight can help prevent further damage to your joints.

 Learning ways to deal with the pain effectively is the key to managing Osteoarthritis and living a healthy and happy life.
-Non Steroidal Anti Inflammatory drugs are often prescribed for treating the pain and have been very successful.
+Non-Steroidal Anti Inflammatory drugs are often prescribed for treating the pain and have been very successful.

 Some of the most popular pain relievers include Aspirin, Ibuprofen such as Motrin, Naproxen such as Aleve, and Celecoxib like Celebrex.
 Another popular remedy for dealing with Degenerative Arthritis involves using creams such as Ben Gay, Aspercreme, and Icy Hot.